Lucknowi Mutton Korma

 Chicken Nihari

-It’s a rich, hearty dish — and honestly, it makes sense that it was served in the morning.
-With its deep spices and slow-cooked meat, it can feel a bit too heavy for any other meal.
-Nihari reaches its best flavor when cooked slowly on low heat.
-In the old days, chefs would let it simmer overnight.
-While that’s not quite practical now, I still believe that patience makes all the difference.
-Cooking it gently in a heavy-bottomed pan brings out that signature depth and aroma that make Nihari so special.
+It’s a rich, hearty dish—and honestly, it makes perfect sense that it was served in the morning.
+With its deep spices and slow-cooked meat, Nihari can feel a bit too indulgent for any other meal.
+Its true flavor unfolds only with time.
+Traditionally, chefs would let it simmer overnight, allowing the spices and meat to meld beautifully.
+While that may not always be practical today, patience still makes all the difference.
+Cooking Nihari gently on low heat in a heavy-bottomed pan brings out its signature depth, aroma, and soul—what truly makes this dish so special.

-Nihari is always finished with barista (fried onions), julienned ginger, green chilies, fresh coriander, and a squeeze of lemon.
-When I was a teenager, my mom began making Nihari at home—sometimes with mutton, sometimes with chicken.
-I’d eaten it countless times, yet never once felt the urge to cook it myself.
+Nihari is always finished with barista—crispy fried onions—along with julienned ginger, green chilies, fresh coriander, and a final squeeze of lemon.
+As a teenager, I watched my mother make Nihari at home, sometimes with mutton, sometimes with chicken.
+I had eaten it countless times, yet never once felt the urge to cook it myself.

-In the beginning, my mom relied on store-bought masala packets from Delhi.
-But with time, she started experimenting.
-The packets listed the ingredients, and through a few rounds of trial and error, she figured out the perfect balance for each spice.
-Before long, she was making her own Nihari masala—richer, more fragrant, and far more authentic than anything that came out of a packet.
+In the beginning, my mom relied on store-bought Nihari masala packets from Delhi.
+Over time, though, she began to experiment.
+The packets listed the ingredients, and through rounds of trial and error, she discovered the perfect balance for each spice.
+Before long, she was grinding her own Nihari masala—deeper, more fragrant, and far more authentic than anything that ever came out of a packet.

 I’ve had Nihari more times than I can count, and it’s easily one of my all-time favorite dishes.
 Yet somehow, I never felt the urge to make it myself.
-It was only after experimenting with different chicken curries that I finally decided to give Chicken Nihari a try.
-I called my mother, asked her for the spice proportions and her recipe, and finally took the plunge.
+It was only after experimenting with different chicken curries that I finally decided to try my hand at Chicken Nihari.
+I called my mother, asked for her spice proportions and method, and finally took the plunge.

 My mother always cooked Nihari in ghee.
-But during a trip to Jama Masjid, New Delhi, with Mr. Parveez, we learned something interesting.
-While chatting with the chefs and staff at one of the local restaurants, we discovered that traditional Delhi-style Nihari is actually cooked in mustard oil.
-It may sound unusual, but that’s the authentic method.
+But during a trip to Jama Masjid in New Delhi with Mr. Parveez, we learned something interesting.
+While chatting with the chefs and staff at a local restaurant, we discovered that traditional Delhi-style Nihari is actually cooked in mustard oil.
+It may sound unusual, but that is the truly authentic method.

-When I tried making it myself, I couldn’t bring myself to use only mustard oil—it’s quite strong.
-So I balanced it by mixing in a little olive oil, and still used ghee for tempering.
-The result was a version that stayed true to tradition but suited my taste perfectly.
+When I finally made it myself, I couldn’t bring myself to use only mustard oil—it’s quite strong.
+So I balanced it with a little olive oil and still used ghee for the tempering.
+The result was a version that stayed true to tradition, yet felt perfectly suited to my own taste.

-The spice mix is what gives Nihari its earthy aroma and rich depth.
-It’s spicy, but not the kind of heat that brings tears to your eyes—it’s balanced, layered, and deeply comforting.
-What truly elevates the dish, though, are the toppings: the barista, thin slices of ginger, chopped onions, and green chilies.
-Don’t skip them if you want the full experience.
+The spice mix is what gives Nihari its earthy aroma and deep, soulful flavor.
+It’s spicy, but not the kind of heat that brings tears to your eyes—rather, it’s balanced, layered, and deeply comforting.
+What truly elevates the dish, though, are the toppings: barista, thin slices of ginger, chopped onions, and green chilies.
+Don’t skip them if you want the full Nihari experience.

-You can skip the fried onions and julienned ginger at the end, but I’d strongly recommend adding them.
-The mild sweetness of the barista beautifully balances the spice, tying everything together.
-Nihari carries a long history, and while the dish itself is simple, it demands patience and care.
-It takes time and a bit of effort—but when you taste that first spoonful, you know it’s absolutely worth it.
+You can skip the fried onions and julienned ginger at the end—but I’d strongly recommend adding them.
+The gentle sweetness of the barista beautifully balances the spices, bringing the whole dish together.
+Nihari carries a long and storied history, and while the preparation may seem simple, it demands patience and care.
+It takes time and a little effort—but with that very first spoonful, you know it’s completely worth it.

 Paav Bhaaji